PaddlePaddle/Parakeet/examples/parallelwave_gan/baker/README.md

 3. `--test-metadata` is the metadata of the test dataset.
 Use the `metadata.jsonl` in the `dev/norm` subfolder from the processed directory.
 4. `--output-dir` is the directory to save the synthesized audio files.
 5. `--device` is the type of device to run synthesis, 'cpu' and 'gpu' are supported.

+## Acknowledgement

+We adapted some code from https://github.com/kan-bayashi/ParallelWaveGAN.